 The next beach up the coast from Castle Bay is Meelup Beach.
-This stunning beach is known as one of the best beaches in the Margaret River region and is very popular with families.
+This stunning beach is one of the best in the Margaret River region and is very popular with families.
 Meelup is the best beach for children to go swimming as there are tiny waves and Surf Lifesavers patrol in summer.

 Locals and tourists flock here due to its picturesque soft white sand and turquoise, calm waters.
 The shaded grassed area above the beach is perfect for a picnic, or you can use one of the free BBQs.
 The car park is close to the beach with clean public changing rooms, toilets, and showers.

 For those who don’t like sitting around, you can hire Stand Up Paddle Boards, kayaks, and bodyboards from Meelup Beach Hire.
 They also rent out beach volleyballs for use on the free nets and beach umbrellas to protect from the intense sun.

 It can get crowded during the WA summer school holidays, so I advise securing a parking spot early.

 People also come here to fish from the beach or moor their boats off the coast.